Save The Mainland Moose

 This organization is designated by Canada Revenue Agency (CRA) as a registered charity.
 They comply with the CRA's requirements and has been issued a charitable registration number.

-The Mainland Moose was listed under the provincial Endangered Species Act in 2003, requiring the province to produce a Status Report, examining the state of the population, and a Recovery Plan, guiding actions for species recovery.
+The mainland moose was listed under the provincial Endangered Species Act in 2003, requiring the province to produce a Status Report, examining the state of the population, and a Recovery Plan, guiding actions for species recovery.

-At court, we alleged that the province failed to establish a Recovery Team and create a Recovery Plan within the legal deadline (which is within one year of listing for Endangered species like the Mainland Moose), as well as to identify Core Habitat, as required by the Recovery Plan process.
+At court, we alleged that the province failed to establish a Recovery Team and create a Recovery Plan within the legal deadline (which is within one year of listing for endangered species like the mainland moose), as well as to identify Core Habitat, as required by the Recovery Plan process.

 We won the case and in late 2021, a year and a half later, government released an updated Recovery Plan for the Mainland Moose, complete with Core Habitat.